kwaldenphd/how-computers-work/README.md

 43. In memory location `0`, type the instruction `ADD R2 R1 R0`.

-<blockquote>Q12: What is the binary machine language representation of this instruction?</blockquote>
+<blockquote>Q12: Using the Instruction Set from step 40, how would you start translating the `ADD R2 R1 R0` instruction from assembly or machine language to binary language?</blockquote>

 44. Use the `View As:` drop-down menu on the left-hand side of the window to check your result.
 Change the menu value to `2` to reveal the binary executable instruction.

-<blockquote>Q13: Were you correct?
-If not, verify where your mistake was.</blockquote>
+<blockquote>Q13: How does your answer to Q12 compare to the simulator output from step 44?
+What discrepancies (if any) can you identify?</blockquote>

 ## Machine to Assembly Language